cbrennanpoole/preamble-project/README.md

     - Doers.

-1. Following the daily happenings on Capitol Hill  as well as regional and Southeastern action and hoping to partner with some pre-existing brands as to be able to share  content fairly and ethically.
+1. Following the daily happenings on Capitol Hill  as well as regional and Southeastern action.
+Hoping to partner with some pre-existing brands as to be able to share  content fairly and ethically.

 1. Apply Quality Management (Toyota Way) methodology establishing best practices that are easy-to-implement and easy to scale for farms, farmers, families, and ecommerce/retail businesses.